oliverandrich/django-tailwind-cli/docs/installation.md

     </head>
     ```

-    Or use the [base template](/django-tailwind-cli/base_template/) provided by this package.

-6. Start the Tailwind CLI in watch mode.
+5. Start the debug server or start the Tailwind CLI in watch mode.

     ```shell
+    python manage.py tailwind runserver
+    ```

+    Or

+    ```shell
     python manage.py tailwind watch
     ```

+    If you only start the Tailwind CLI in watch mode, you have to start the debug server with the standard command `python manage.py runserver` seperately.

 ## Optional steps